 Leaning into complexity by reducing code entropy

-This is an attempt at unearthing from first principles some of the more timeless patterns that we can rely on to build complex software.
-Some of the concepts might be general enough to generalize to complex systems and organizations, not just software.
+This is an attempt at unearthing from first principles some of the more timeless patterns we can rely on to build complex software.
+It's all about managing code entropy while maximizing the chances software works well in the face of unknown requirement details.

 I previously mentioned Minimum Description Length.
 The concept can be used to guide abstraction in order to deal with complexity and uncertainty.
 This post will build on that and also touch upon the related concept of Dependency Length Minimization.

-The central idea is that models are equivalent to computer programs and vice versa such that you can reason about computer programs as models.
+One central idea is that computer programs are equivalent to models and vice versa such that you can reason about computer programs as models.

 This is the main insight behind Minimum Description Length and Kolmogorov complexity.
 Kolmogrov and other statisticians figured out at some point that math equations, as a language for statistical models, were too limited.
 Things like linear regressions or simple ML models were not enough.
-Models, in their general form needed to be augmented by if statements, loops and other constructs, they needed to be Turing complete.
+Models needed to be augmented by if statements, loops and other constructs, they needed to be Turing complete.

 Models are not just input and outputs and math equations with parameters but inputs and outputs, plus a language, a grammar that defines a mechanism of computation, plus tunable parameters.
 Even though the grammar, as a special case, can just define math, the model can just be equations, it can also be something more.
 It can embed graphs, dependencies, looping constructs etc. Programs can describe and simulate a domain more richly than simple equations.

+So you can reason about statistical or ML models in a similar way to computer programs.
 On the flip side, you can think about programs like models to understand their information theoretic properties.
-You can count the bits that are needed to describe the mechanism of the logic and this tells you things about the tuning of the model.
-You can calculate things on programs that are similar to measures you would calculate on statistical distributions of math based models.
+You can count the bits that are needed to describe the logic and this tells you things about how well the model is tuned.
+You can calculate similar measures you might calculate on statistical distributions of math based models.
 You can calculate entropy in the form of Minimum Description which, like entropy of statistical distribution, is measured in bits.

 The number of essential bits of logic in a program tells us something about information content and uncertainty of the program, about its state of knowledge and how well the program fits data and the domain.